Mayuresh-22/LFX_T2_WasmEdge_MCP_Pre_Test_Attempt/README.md

 The API will then be available at `http://localhost:8080`.
 You can configure the `LLM_API_BASE_URL` in your `.env.local` file to `http://localhost:8080/v1` and `LLM_MODEL` to `Llama-3.2-3b` (or as defined by the server) to use this local LLM.

 Detailed instructions for building this and other LlamaEdge Docker images (e.g., for Llama 3.1 8B) can be found in the [`llamaedge/README.md`](./llamaedge/README.md) directory.

-**Goal**: To create an AI agent that can assist in preparing LF certificates using MCP (Model Context Protocol) [[5]](https://docs.anthropic.com/en/docs/agents-and-tools/mcp).

-**Objective**:
-- To demonstrate the ability to create an AI agent capable of handling external tools via MCP.
-- To demonstrate the understanding of topics like MCP, AI agents, and tool usage.

 ## Screenshots